xyproto/minimap/README.md

 # minimap

-Go package for creating a minimap of a file, using text
+Go package for creating a minimap of a file, using text.